About Yodacom

 Sometimes too early.

 Forty years on, the pattern is clear.
 A pre-Google search engine in the 1990s, built and sold before search was a category.
+A patented sonic device for commercial lobster fisheries — built around a previously unknown acoustic signal lobsters respond to, a discovery the team made in the course of the work itself.
 Mobile app development before the ecosystem consolidated.
-Underwater RFID for commercial fisheries before IoT was a marketing word.
 Every one of these sits on the same line: right idea, arrived slightly before the world was ready to receive it.

 We have reframed that arc.
 It is not a series of near-misses.
 It is a scout's career.
 The whole point of a scout is to return from the frontier with the map.
 Yodacom's job — and the job of Yodacom Research — is to recognize the moment when the frontier finally becomes the market.